Noznoc/gis-101/README.md

 ## Geographic Open Data Sources

-The following are geographic data source I use regularly.
+Before setting up a GIS or conducting a spatial analysis, first thing is knowing what data you have available to use.
+The following are open geographic data source I use regularly:

 - [OpenStreetMap (OSM)](https://www.openstreetmap.org/), an international crowdsourcing project aimed at collecting an open source dataset of geographic information.
-Within Canada, there has been academic research to assess the quality of OSM data (Jacobs 2017; Zhang 2018)
+Within Canada, there has been academic research to assess the quality of OSM data, particularly the road network, which researchers have concluded is accurate, though depends on your use case (Jacobs 2017; Zhang 2018).
+For example, road networks in Canada are reliable, but addresses are not complete in Canada.
   - Download OSM data from [Geofabrik](https://www.geofabrik.de/data/download.html), a web site that allows you to download the data in different formats and at different geographic scales (e.g., Canada, provincial, territorial, cities)
   - Contribute and download OSM data from [Java OSM (JOSM)](https://josm.openstreetmap.de/).
 JOSM is an open-source graphic interface to contribute, edit, validate OSM data, but can also be used to extract and visualize geospatial data as well
 - Provincial and municipal open data portals